 ClaireNov 5, 2020

-Habits are what form us as individuals.
-Since you are in control of the habits you decide to partake in or leave behind, you have the power to make a significant positive impact in your life through your habits.
-Unfortunately, bad habits can be difficult to break, and you might find yourself in need of a major change ASAP.
+Our habits are what form us as individuals.
+Since you are in control of the habits you form or break, you have the power to make a significant positive impact in your life through your habits.
+Unfortunately, bad habits can be difficult to end, and you might find yourself in need of a major change ASAP.

 1. Drink more water.